the2nake/under-the-xadian-sky/README.md

 # Under the Xadian Sky

-A simple game based on the Netflox series "The Dragon Prince"
+A simple game based on the Netflix series "The Dragon Prince"

 ## Changes
 ### Latest version: 0.1.3 - 2020-05-25